 The Faces of the Queen

-To celebrate Her Majesty Queen Margrethe II’s 80th birthday, the Museum of National History is creating an exhibition portraying the Queen’s life, function and special interests.
+To celebrate Her Majesty Queen Margrethe II’s 80th birthday, the Museum of National History has created an exhibition portraying the Queen’s life, function and special interests.

 The first section of the exhibition is dedicated to the Queen’s relatives, background and upbringing – the upbringing, due to the change of the Danish Constitution in 1953, also including the preparations related to becoming regent and non-political head of state.
 The next part of the exhibition is dedicated to the regency and the role of the Queen as a rallying figure in the Unity of the Realm.
 Finally, a special section is devoted to the Queen’s creative achievements in the fields of painting, textile and performing arts.